 I L.O.V.E. teaching letter recognition!
 Hands down, no competition, it is my favorite thing to teach to preschoolers and kindergartners.
 You might think my reasoning lies in the research showing that letter recognition forms an important foundation for later success in learning letter sounds.
 While all that blah, blah, blah is WONDERFUL, you’re wrong.
 I love this content area because it’s FUN, ENGAGING, EXCITING, and HANDS-ON!
+These fun tracing worksheets for kids are just one of the many fun ways to learn about the alphabet!

 Watching preschoolers develop a real sense of letters is truly like watching them open up a special gift on Christmas morning.
 Their little brains soak up this information as readily as anything.
 Little do they know, the are truly paving the way toward future reading accomplishments.